ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 In this article, you'll explore the TypeScript Compiler API, which is an integral part of the TypeScript compiler that exposes various functionalities, enabling you to interact with the compiler programmatically.

-> The article is organized into different use cases.
-Each use case will introduce you to a new aspect of the Compiler API, and by the end of the article, you'll have a thorough understanding of how the Compiler API works and how to use it to build your own tools.
+> The article is organized into different use cases each of which will introduce you to a new aspect of the Compiler API, and by the end of the article, you'll have a thorough understanding of how the Compiler API works and how to use it to build your own tools.
+Keep in mind the use cases are not complete, they're just to demonstrate the concept.

 ## Table of Content

 ## What is A Compiler?

 A compiler is a specialized software program that **translates** source code written in one programming language into another language, usually machine code or an intermediate form.
-Compilers perform several tasks including lexical analysis, syntax analysis, semantic analysis, code generation and more.
+Compilers perform several tasks including lexical analysis, syntax analysis, semantic analysis, code generation, and more.

 Compilers come in various forms, serving different needs, to my understanding TypeScript is a [Source-to-source](https://en.wikipedia.org/wiki/Source-to-source_compiler) compiler, which means it takes TypeScript code and compiles it into JavaScript code.

 ### What is The TypeScript Compiler?

-The TypeScript Compiler (tsc) takes TypeScript code (JavaScript and type information), and compiles it into plain JavaScript as the end result while in the process it performs type checking to catch errors at compile time rather than at runtime.
+The TypeScript Compiler (tsc) takes TypeScript code (JavaScript and type information) and compiles it into plain JavaScript as the result while in the process it performs type checking to catch errors at compile time rather than at runtime.

-For the compilation to happen you need to feed the compiler a TypeScript file/code and TypeScript configuration file (tsconfig.json) to guide the compiler on how to behave.
+For the compilation to happen you need to feed the compiler a TypeScript file/code and the configuration file (tsconfig.json) to guide the compiler on how to behave.

 ```ts
 // file.ts